 Many Students Go In Debt Before Even Starting Job!

 In order to pursue a degree, students take loans and go into massive debt.
-The situation of student loans is very bad, especially in the United States.
+The situation of student loans is awful, especially in the United States.

-As per a 2018 report from the Federal Reserve Bank of New York, the total amount of student loan debt is $1.47 trillion, which exceeds the amount on credit card debts.
+As per a 2018 report from the Federal Reserve Bank of New York, the total amount of student loan debt is $1.47 trillion, which exceeds credit card debt.

 Many students are unsure if they would be able to pursue a job immediately after college.
 But having a student loan does more harm than good to those kinds of students.